Font Size:

 Vibriosis Surveillance in Alabama

 Vibriosis is a reportable condition in Alabama.
 Necrotizing fasciitis (NF), a severe infection commonly referred to in media reports as ‘flesh-eating bacteria’, is not reportable.
 NF can result from bacterial pathogens, including Vibrio and Vancomycin-Intermediate/Resistant Staphylococcus aureus (VISA/VRSA).
-During routine disease surveillance, complications that result from Vibrio infection may occur after patient interviews, and therefore may not be reported.
+During routine disease surveillance, complications that result from Vibrio infection may occur after patient interviews and, therefore, may not be reported.
 Specimen sites provide insight into the type of infections cases may have experienced.
 These are illustrated in the table below.

 Vibrio Specimen Sites - Alabama